dnhkng/GlaDOS/README.md

 1. Download and install [Ollama](https://github.com/ollama/ollama) for your operating system.
 2. Once installed, download a small 2B model for testing, at a terminal or command prompt use: `ollama pull llama3.2`

+Note: You can use any OpenAI or Ollama compatible server, local or cloud based.
+Just edit the glados_config.yaml and update the completion_url, model and the api_key if necessary.

 ## Windows Installation Process